zlomke76-del/natatoday/README.md

 AND interview_packet_ready = true
 ```

-Dealers should not see raw applicants, unreviewed applicants, or candidates still in screening.
+Dealers should not see raw applicants, unreviewed applicants, candidates still in screening, or candidates without a prepared interview packet.

 ---